jellebouwman/last-year-fm/research/LASTFM_SCROBBLES_RESEARCH.md

 ### Missing MBIDs

 Not all Last.fm scrobbles have MusicBrainz IDs.
 Options:
-- Skip year lookup for those tracks
+- Simple mbid lookup first (fast path)
-- Search MusicBrainz by artist + album name
+- Fuzzy search by artist + album name (slow path)
-- Mark as "unknown year"
+- Mark as "unknown year" if no match

 ### Partial Dates